-“How to tell if my baby is getting enough breast milk” is probably one of the first things I googled once I brought Emmy home.
-Followed by “how can I help my baby pass gas?”, but we’ll save that for another blog post.
+“How to tell if my baby is getting enough breast milk” is probably one of the first things I googled after bringing my first child home.
 I couldn’t tell if my baby was getting enough to eat.
-She was doing alot of flailing around, followed by some crying, then she wouldn’t burp so I definitely thought she didn’t get enough.
-That was probably why she was crying, right?
-I would give my boob a little squeeze to make sure there was milk coming out, there way, but was she getting enough to eat?
+After a few minutes of feeding she would begin squirming about and fuss a little.
+I was having trouble reading her cues.
+I would put a little pressure on my breast to make sure there was milk coming out, there was, but was she getting enough to eat?

 I think all first time mom’s have this same worry (at least I hope I wasn’t the only one!).
 How can you tell if your baby is getting enough to eat?
 Here are a few signs to keep an eye out for:

 -Is your baby having wet diapers?
 This is a big sign that he or she is getting enough to eat.
-Dirty diapers aren’t always a solid sign as some breast fed babies can go a day without a poopy diaper if mamas breast milk is well absorb and doesn’t create waste.
+Dirty diapers aren’t always a solid sign (pun intended) as some breast fed babies can go a day without a poopy diaper if mamas breast milk is well absorb and doesn’t create waste.

 If your baby seems to be having a decrease in wet diapers or their wet diapers seem to be a darker color of urine, then your baby might not be getting enough and you should contact their pediatrician.
 They may be able to offer you some breast feeding tips or recommend a lactation consultant.

 Remember that while this whole breast feeding thing is new and hard for you, it’s just as new and complicated for your baby too.
 Stick to it.
 It will get easier and you will be happy you powered through!